chihyaoma/cyclical-visual-captioning/README.md

 The proposed cyclical method can be applied directly to image and video captioning tasks.

-Please follows the individual installation guidelines to install for image captioning dataset or video captioning dataset, in case you only need one of them.
+Currently, installation guide and our code for video captioning on the ActivityNet-Entities dataset are provided in [anet-video-captioning](anet-video-captioning).

 ## Acknowledgments